gcpdev/xpshacl/README.md

 **Disclaimer:** xpSHACL is an independent project and is **not affiliated with or related to any existing projects or initiatives using the name "SHACL-X" or similar variants.** Any perceived similarities are purely coincidental.

+## Research Paper

+xpSHACL tool is described in details in its research paper, accepted to be published in the 2nd LLM+Graph Workshop, colocated at the VLDB 2025 Conference.
+The full paper with implementation details is [available at arXiv](https://arxiv.org/abs/2507.08432), and soon to be published in the conference volumes.

 ## Architecture

 ```mermaid